techenthusiast167/DeepWebHarvester/README.md

 *If successful, this will return a webpage message indicating you are using Tor — output page will say*:

 “Congratulations.
-This browser is configured to use Tor*.”
+This browser is configured to use Tor.”

 # 4. If Tor is not running, start it: